Award Leader Training

 How long does it take to complete an Adventurous Journey?

-Every Adventurous Journey (both Practice and Qualifying) has a required number of hours that must be spent in 'purposeful effort'.
+In addition to the 20 hours of structured learning required for Training, every Adventurous Journey (both Practice and Qualifying) has a required number of hours that participants must spend in 'purposeful effort'.
 This is defined as time spent towards accomplishing the purpose of the journey.

 How far does the group have to travel?